What is Maxillofacial Surgery? 5 Innovative Applications

 Other applications of maxillofacial surgery include:

-Preparation for placement of dental implants and prostheses.
+● Preparation for placement of dental implants and prostheses

 If you want to learn about jaw and bite correction, check out this related article on the subject.

 One of the most notable and rewarding aspects of maxillofacial surgery is its collaborative nature.
 This specialty is not limited to the surgical skill of a single professional, but it benefits greatly from an interdisciplinary collaboration.
-Before any procedure, careful planning involving multiple specialists is undertaken.
+Before oral and maxillofacial surgery, careful planning involving multiple specialists is undertaken.
+This may include three-dimensional imaging studies, evaluation of respiratory function, and detailed discussions of the patient’s aesthetic and functional goals.

+Furthermore, this collaborative approach is not limited to the operating room.
 After surgery, close communication is maintained between the medical team to ensure a smooth recovery.
 This may involve orthodontic adjustments, speech therapy, or physical therapy as needed.

 Your healthcare professional will provide specific instructions, which may include:

-Use cold compresses to reduce swelling.
+● Use cold compresses to reduce swelling.

-Avoid crunchy, hard foods or items that require a lot of chewing.
+● Avoid crunchy, hard foods or items that require a lot of chewing.

-Refrain from consuming tobacco and alcohol.
+● Refrain from consuming tobacco and alcohol.

-Avoid exercise for a few days, as it could increase the risk of bleeding and inflammation.
+● Avoid exercise for a few days, as it could increase the risk of bleeding and inflammation.

-Rest adequately to prevent possible complications.
+● Rest adequately to prevent possible complications.

-For the first few days, choose to rinse your mouth instead of brushing your teeth to eliminate oral bacteria.
+● For the first few days, choose to rinse your mouth instead of brushing your teeth to eliminate oral bacteria.

-The results of maxillofacial surgery can be truly transformative.
+The results of oral and maxillofacial surgery can be truly transformative.
 Patients experience significant improvement in facial aesthetics, often resulting in increased self-confidence.
 Additionally, correcting functional problems can eliminate chronic discomfort and improve overall quality of life.

 Maxillofacial surgery is a specialty of dentistry.
-After 4 years of academic training to obtain the title of dentist, the maxillofacial surgeon must complete a 4-year hospital residency to access this title and pass an exam to obtain certification from the American Board of Oral and Maxillofacial Surgery.
+After the 4 years of academic training to obtain the title of dentist, the maxillofacial surgeon must complete a 4-year hospital residency to access this title and pass an exam to obtain certification from the American Board of Oral and Maxillofacial Surgery.

-The costs of maxillofacial surgery for patients who are not covered by health insurance will vary depending on the complexity of the procedure and the geographic location of the specialist.
-The value can range between $20,000 and $40,000, being more economical when only one of the two jaws is involved.These costs may increase if pre- or postoperative management is required, such as intervention with orthodontic appliances or functional therapy after the intervention.
+The costs of maxillofacial surgery for patients who are not covered by health insurance will vary depending upon the complexity of the procedure and the geographic location of the specialist.
+The value can range between $20,000 and $40,000, being more economical when only one of the two jaws is involved.
+These costs may increase if pre- or postoperative management is required, such as intervention with orthodontic appliances or functional therapy after the intervention.

 Conclusion